Shubham6541/ShopifyWebhooks/README.md

 6. Click on the link provided to open the app

-##Deployment on local host

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-##Add shopify webhooks
+Add shopify webhooks
-Add this link https://myshopifystore6541.herokuapp.com/order/create to shopify store for event order/craete.
+Add this link (baseurl + /order/create) to shopify store for event order/craete.